 - Use sparingly—“Excessive or extreme use should be avoided as with any substance, as more serious side effects can occur.”

-- Understand how to use it correctly—“Other basic safety information includes avoiding skin contact or ingestion as poppers are caustic; keeping them away from flames as they are flammable; and closing your eyes if it is safe to do so when you take a hit, as there is some evidence that the fumes are harmful to the eyes with prolonged exposure.”
+- Understand how to use it correctly—“Other basic safety information includes avoiding skin contact or ingestion as poppers are caustic; make sure to keep them away from open flames as poppers are flammable.”

 If you take anything away from what we’re telling you, it’s this: Your body is yours to use how you please.